chriskpeterson/vuepress2/docs/simplivity380.md

  2. Enter your user name and password for the vSphere Web Client.

  3. Click   **Login**.
-     To familiarize yourself with the layout of the vSphere Web Client, review the information on the **Getting Started** tab
+     To familiarize yourself with the layout of the vSphere Web Client, review the information on the **Getting Started** tab.

  4. Select **vCenter** > **Hosts and Clusters** > **Cluster**.

  5. Select the specific cluster for which you want to create a datastore.
 	 	The Summary tab for the selected cluster appears.

  6. Select **Manage** > **HPE Management**.
 	 	The Actions menu appears.
- 	The vSphere Web Client may not always refresh quickly.

- 	If you are not seeing what is expected, click **Refresh** in the top menu bar.
+ 	If the Action menu does not appear, click **Refresh** in the top menu bar.

  7. From the Actions menu, select **Create Datastore**.
      The Create Datastore wizard appears.